yuriteixeira/nordea-sas-mastercard-transactions/README.md

 # Nordea and SAS Mastercard transactions

-This node script will fetch those transactions for you and either send it to ynab through its API (only sas mastercard supports this for now) or output a json (nordea), so you import this data.
+This node script will fetch those transactions for you and send it to YNAB through its API

 ## Before using...